danicat/pacgo/step01/README.md

 - Handle multiple return values
 - Handle errors
 - Create and add an element to a slice
-- Iterate over a collection
+- Range loop over a slice
 - Defer a function call
+- Log errors

 ## Overview